luxonis/robothub-examples/Luxonis Apps/QR Code Reader/README.md

 ## Description

-The QR Code Reader app is specifically designed to take full advantage of the __IMX582__ sensor.
-It is integrated into the OAK-1 MAX where it runs at 32MP mode (5312x6000 pixels).
-On other OAKs it needs to be setup to run with the 4k resolution.
+The QR Code Reader app is tailored to fully utilize the __IMX582__ sensor (32MP = 5312x6000 pixels) integrated into the __OAK-1 MAX__.
+For other OAK models, it should be configured to run at __4K resolution.__

-To take the full advantage of high resolutions, the QR code detection part works like this (The 5312x6000 resolution variant.
-The 4k variant is very similar, mainly the crop sizes are different.):
+To maximize high resolution capabilities, the QR code detection process functions as follows for the 5312x6000 resolution variant
+(the 4K variant follows a similar process with different crop sizes):

-1. Split the high resolution image into nine equally sized crops (1000x1000x3).
-The goal here is to get as close as possible to the neural input frame size, which is 512x512.
+1. __Image Cropping:__ The high resolution image is split into nine equally sized crops (1000x1000x3), closely matching the neural input frame size of 512x512.
-2. Run QR code detection inference on each of them
+2. __QR Code Detection:__ Inference is run on each of the cropped sections.
-3. Take the QR code detection results and for each detected QR code make a QR code crop on the high resolution image
+3. __QR Code Cropping:__ For each detected QR code, a crop is made on the high resolution image.
-4. In the app, run QR code decoding on the QR code crops
+4. __QR Code Decoding:__ The app decodes the QR codes from these crops.
-5. When running locally, visualize results using cv2.
-When running as a LuxonisHub app, send results as image events to LuxonisHub
+5. __Visualization:__ Locally, results are visualized using OpenCV (cv2), while for LuxonisHub deployment, results are sent as image events.

 ### Advantages

-The QR code Reader app can read QR codes which appear very small in the frame.
-This means the QR code is either far away, or it is small, or some combination of the two.
-The app achieves this by.
+The QR Code Reader app excels at reading small QR codes that are far away or simply small, or a combination of both.

-In our internal testing, we were able to correctly detect and decode a 1,3cm x 1,3cm QR code which was 1m away from the OAK-1 MAX.
+In internal tests, the app successfully detected and __decoded a 1.3cm x 1.3cm QR code from 1 meter away__ using the __OAK-1 MAX.__

 ### Limitations

-Every frame is split into 9 smaller frames and each of them is fed into QR code detection neural network.
-When running this app on the __5312x6000 on the OAK-1 MAX,__ this allows maximum of 2FPS.
-When 4k resolution is used, the app can run at around 3.3 FPS.
-For the neural network this means it runs inference at 18FPS and 30FPS.
+- __Frame Rate:__ With the 5312x6000 resolution on the OAK-1 MAX, the app runs at a maximum of 2 FPS.
+At 4K resolution, the app achieves around 3.3 FPS, corresponding to neural inference speeds of 18 FPS and 30 FPS, respectively.

-The limit inference speed for the QR code detection neural network (YOLO8) used in this app is around 30FPS.
+The QR code detection neural network (YOLOv8) used in this app maxes out at 30 FPS.

+- __Crop Splitting:__ The app's speed can be increased by reducing the number of crops.
-The way to make the QR code detection faster, the high resolution frame would have to be split into fewer crops.
-Splitting the frame into 4 crops would allow the app run at 7-8 FPS, splitting it into 2 crops would allow for 15FPS etc...
+Splitting the frame into 4 crops allows 7-8 FPS, while splitting it into 2 crops permits up to 15 FPS.

-There is no LiveView when running as a LuxonisHub app.
-Run the app locally to see a live video feed.
+- ive View: Live View is unavailable when running as a LuxonisHub app.
+For live video feed, run the app locally.

-It is usually better to use manual focus, otherwise the autofocus is relatively slow because of the low overall FPS rate
+- Autofocus: Manual focus is preferable, as autofocus is relatively slow at lower FPS rates.

 ## Runtime

-You can run this app locally:
+### Local execution

+Run the app locally with:

     python app.py

-make sure to install all dependencies
+Ensure all dependencies are installed.

+### LuxonisHub Execution

-You can run this app in LuxonisHub.
-It is available in the __Luxonis Apps__ section under the name __QR Code Reader__
+The app is available in LuxonisHub under the __Luxonis Apps__ section as __QR Code Reader__.

 ## Dependencies

-see `requirements.txt`
+Refer to  `requirements.txt`